- Politics and Social Issues»

 How many of us could make a television set, or a computer?
 Or a radio?
 At best, we might be able to make the wheel again and hitch it to a cart.
 Most of us couldn't make a car or any kind of engine.
 We'd be right back to the basics.

 The point is, and the awful truth is, that technology is advancing at a very rapid rate, and yet people, if anything, are not evolving at the same level, and are in fact, going through a devolutionary process.
 Despite technological advances, it seems that people are becoming more stupid.

 Witness the tastes that vast numbers of human beings have, from expensive ripped jeans to the popularity of Kim Kardashian.
-It has been estimated that Kim Kardashian has around 100,000 followers on Instagram alone.
+It has been estimated that Kim Kardashian has over 103 million followers on Instagram alone, at the time of writing.
 That tells us volumes about the interests of the masses and their level of intelligence.

 Let's add to this, the growing popularity of tattoos, once the reserve of soldiers and seamen, often with good reason in order to identify the body should anything happen to the individual.
 Tattoos were once fairly discreet, the individual usually only sporting one or two, and they often had military or naval significance.
 Now, anything and everything goes, just for pointless, self-interested 'display.'

 So many people have tattoos now that it isn't even unique, as it might have once been.
 It's now routine; no big deal to have tattoo 'sleeves' all the way from wrist to shoulder and neck included.
 They're trying to get noticed, in their 'selfie' world, to stand out as different, and yet, so many of them now look the same that the novelty doesn't actually exist.
 With their blue inked arms, legs, necks and every other body part, both seen and unseen, they look like they need a scrub in the bath.